Current Organizational Status

 Independent Financial Audit

-Bakara 195 Corporation undergoes annual independent financial audit per Wyoming Charitable Solicitation Act and (in the future) 501(c)(3) requirements.
+Bakara 195 Corporation will undergo annual independent financial audit per Wyoming Nonprofit Corporation Act standards, and (when applicable) 501(c)(3) requirements.
 First year-end audit report will be published in December 2026.

 Responsibilities